About Me

 More specifically, I work on:

-- Statistical modeling for correlated biomedical outcomes, including longitudinal data analysis, diagnostic testing, and biomarker studies (where the data are often messy, dependent, and fascinating).
+- Statistical modeling for correlated biomedical outcomes, including longitudinal analysis of repeated measurements, diagnostic testing, and biomarker studies, where data are often complex, dependent, and high-dimensional.

-- Statistical and computational methods for electronic health records (EHR), real-world data (RWD), and large-scale population studies (e.g., the PLCO Cancer Screening Trial), with a particular focus on genetic data analysis for precision risk stratification and early detection of prostate cancer.
+- Statistical and computational methods in genetics and genomics for analyzing electronic health records (EHR), real-world data (RWD), and large-scale population studies (e.g., the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial), with particular emphasis on genome-wide analyses for precision risk stratification, early detection, and risk prediction of prostate cancer.

-- Applications of statistical methods — including machine learning (ML), deep learning and large language models (LLMs) — to cancer genetic epidemiology, nutritional research, and metabolomics.
+- Statistical and machine learning approaches in epidemiologic research, including machine learning (ML), deep learning, and large language models (LLMs), with applications in cancer genetic epidemiology, nutritional epidemiology, and metabolomics.

 I am especially motivated by problems where rigorous methodology meets real-world clinical impact.